 - In just 2-3 lines, give a prospect a rough sketch about the method you will use for the execution.

-- Be ultra-careful about not going into details, but also reveal the means by which you will fulfill your proposal’s commitments.
+- Be ultra-careful about not going into details, but also reveal the means by which you will fulfil your proposal’s commitments.

 4. Timeline to Deliver The Solution